- 5 hrs ago Happy Parents Day 2021: Wishes, Images, Quotes, Status To Share With Your Parents

 We worship nature in various forms as has been mentioned in the Hindu scriptures.
 Tulsi, peepal and banana plants are all examples of plants considered sacred in Hinduism.
 We offer prayers to water, sun, etc. as a part of our gratitude to nature, whom we see as divine energy.
 It is believed that the one who wears these colours is blessed by nature.

 Mercury is related to the career and occupation of an individual.
 Budh Dev is the lord of the planet.
 Green is dear to Budh Deva.
 Thus, one gets good luck in their career by wearing green colour.

 Lord Shiva was a yogi and loved meditating amidst the beauty of nature.
-Wearing green colour is one of the various ways that Lord Shiva can be pleased.
+Wearing clothes of green colour is one of the various ways that Lord Shiva can be pleased.
 Not just this, it pleases Lord Vishnu as well.

 Thus, women should prefer green colour during the Shravan month, not just for one but various reasons.
 They start making preparations in advance and worship the deity with utmost dedication.
 The Shravana month this year is going to begin on July 28 for the northern region of India and on August 12 for the southern regions.